 3D animation is widely popular with animated movies and TV shows; however, that doesn’t mean you can’t create videos with it.
 In 3D animation, an animator gives “more character” to a 2D character by adding bones, structure, and skin weight to make it look more life-like.

-If you’re going to invest in 3D animation, take out your heaviest wallet because 3D animation does not come cheap.
+There are various types of 3D animation styles you can go through before producing your video.
+But remember, if you’re going to invest in 3D animation, take out your heaviest wallet because 3D animation does not come cheap.
 Alternatively, I would advise starting small.